1000: Community Relations

 D. When the organization or individual(s) involved have previously engaged in (or can reasonably be expected to engage in) any form of illegal discrimination or violence or when such organization or individual(s) advocate (or have a reputation for advocating) violence or rebellion against the United States, the State of Nebraska, or any political subdivision thereof;

-E. When the use would be of a morally objectionable nature or would be contrary to any of the District’s policies or rules or would be contrary to the goal and/or objectives of the District’s educational programs;
+E. When the use would be of a morally objectionable nature or would be contrary to any of the District’s policies or rules or would be contrary to the goals and/or objectives of the District’s educational programs;

-F. When the use would result in the District’s facilities or equipment being altered, modified, or changed;
+F. When the use would result in the District’s facilities or equipment being damaged, altered, modified, or changed;

 G. When the use would result in the District’s facilities being used to store the equipment of the user;